SITElines.2018 Curators: Jose Luis Blondet, Candice Hopkins, Ruba Katrib

 NuMu (El Nuevo Museo de Arte Contemporáneo, Guatemala, established in 2012, Guatemala City, by artists Jessica Kairé and Stefan Benchoam)

 A 1:1 replica of NuMu’s idiosyncratic egg-shaped building – formerly an egg sales kiosk – will travel from LACMA in Los Angeles to Santa Fe, where it will be installed in SITE’s front lobby.
-Throughout the run of Casa tomada, NuMu will house two exhibitions starting with a new version of Radamés “Juni” Figueroa‘s El Nido Salvaje [The Wild Nest], a project developed by the Puertorican artist for NuMu in 2013.
+Throughout the run of Casa tomada, NuMu will house two exhibitions starting with a new version of Radamés “Juni” Figueroa‘s El Nido Salvaje, Salvaje [The Wild, Wild Nest], a project developed by the Puerto Rican artist for NuMu first in 2013 and re-iterated for SITElines.2018 on view from August 3 – November 25, 2019.

 *Tania Pérez Córdova (b.
 1979 Mexico City, Mexico; lives in Mexico City) She will show a group of sculptures that engage in processes of exchange, as well as indicate absences and presences of people and places.
 She is also creating a new set of paintings that follow this thematic in her work.